Although many people have experienced bloating on occasion, feeling bloated regularly can be uncomfortable/unbearable for many people.

 A comprehensive systematic review of 109 randomized trials on Ginger Root found evidence to support its use to improve digestion.

 In the same experiments, a connection was found that supports the use of ginger to treat nausea and vomiting.

 Parsley leaf, like fennel seeds and ginger root, is a culinary herb that has been used for many years to treat various health conditions like allergies, high blood pressure, and inflammatory diseases.

 According to a 2017 study, this fragrant herb was fed to lab rats and found to improve protection against stress and induced stomach diseases such as ulcers.

-However, this study does not provide a complete picture of what may be happening in the case of humans because there has been very little research or till now no done on the subject.
+However, this study does not provide a complete picture of what may be happening in the case of humans because there has been very little research till now no done on the subject.

 Digestive Enzymes and taking these enzymes such as Amylase Complex, Protease Complex, Pepsin Complex, Lipase Complex, Bromelain Complex, and Papain Complex are the remaining ingredients in this formula (5,6).

 Overall, the digestive enzymes in Bye Bye Bloat may help to relieve common digestive health problems, but more research on the types of enzymes and effective dosage is lacking.

 Why Use Bye Bye Bloat?
 Benefits